rledford/itemsense-queue-connector/README.md

 | start         | Object: options | Tells the connector to start with the given options       |
 | shutdown      | NONE            | Tells the connector to shutdown and close all connections |

-IMPORTANT: The `start` method/command should only be called if the connector has never been started, or after the `shutdown` method/command is executed;
+IMPORTANT: `start` should only be called when the connector has not been started, OR it has been `shutdown`.

 ## Events